kar-ik/Android-Keylogger/README.md

 # Android-Keylogger
-python script for logging keyboard keys, only for educational purpose and ethical use.
+python script for logging keyboard input, only for educational purpose and ethical use.
 This script will use the pynput library to capture keyboard input and log it to a file.

 Requirements: